vectordotdev/vector/rfcs/2020-11-01-remap-metrics-support.md

 Incremental steps that execute this change.
 Generally this is in the form of:

 - [ ] Adjust the Remap transform to allow it to handle both log and metric.
-- [ ] Implement `remap-lang::Object` for metric events. `remap-lang::Object`
+- [ ] Implement `remap-lang::Object` to handle the paths for metric events.
-      may need a new function to `get_metric` to return the metric that the metric events will work with.
-The other functions will just return an error.
-- [ ] Write the functions required to work with the metric data.